Officials in charge of education in Cam My commune discuss professional work. Photo: Hai Yen |

 The Department of Culture and Social Affairs of Da Kia commune has 10 officers and civil servants, of which 1 civil servant is in charge of the field of education and training and also processes documents.

 Head of the Department of Culture and Social Affairs of Da Kia Commune, Pham Van Thuc, said: The civil servant in charge of the education and training sector of the commune graduated from public administration, so he has some understanding of the education sector, but it is very difficult to handle the large amount of work.
-Therefore, the solution of the Commune People's Committee is to seek support from the principals of two schools in the commune.
+Therefore, the solution of the Commune People's Committee is to ask for support from the principals of the two schools in the commune.

 A commune-level education official said: The biggest concern now is that the policies for education officials are not commensurate with the work.
 Compared to managers and teachers at schools who receive preferential allowances and seniority allowances, commune-level education officials do more work but do not enjoy these preferential mechanisms.